Keurig K-Compact Review

 Other than that, the coffee maker does everything I need and want it to.
 And it’s so easy to use.
 Just power it on, use the handle to open the K-Cup holder, put your pod in, close the lid, and choose a brew size button.
 Then, just let it do its thing.

 If you want to use a travel mug that won’t fit on the tray, just slide out the tray and place the mug on the bottom plastic piece.

 This Keurig is similar to other ones in that, if you use quality pods and stick to filtered water in your reservoir, you shouldn’t have many issues.
 Remember, though, that using anything other than Keurig-approved K-Cups could void your warranty, so if you want to keep your protection, be sure to do everything the manual suggests.

 That also includes descaling your machine every once in a while.
 Use Keurig’s own descaling solution every three to six months, according to the manual, to keep your coffee maker running smoothly.
 If you do use tap water and have hard water in your home, you may need to do this more often.

 The Keurig K-Compact is one of the most affordable Keurigs on the market, and I think it offers a lot for its price of $60 (at Walmart).
-I’m not one to go and spend $200 on a coffee maker, and I would’ve been mad at my SO if he spent that much on me (he knows it too, that’s why he went this route!).
+I’m not one to go and spend $200 on a coffee maker, and I would’ve been mad at my gifter if they spent that much on me (they know it too, that’s why they went this route!).
 The fact that it’s small but still has a water reservoir, has all the basic functions of a Keurig, is easy to use, and lets me use any coffee pods I want only is just icing on the cake.
 (I LOVE this bundle of Starbucks pods).

 Keurig K-Compact Review: My Overall Rating